Capstone-Projects-2022-Fall/parking-spot-detector-front-end/README.md

 #### Known Issues

-- User registration issues
+- User profile issues
-  - User registration not working currently, use login credentials displayed on sign in screen
+  - User profile update and delete not currently working-fix in progress
 - Navigation screen map updates may lag based on wifi/cell signal
+- Create parking area request does not update map markers on home screen until restart at times.

 ### Installation Instructions